patonlab/GoodVibes/README.md

 *	It is possible to run on any number of files at once using wildcards to specify all of the Gaussian files in a directory (specify `*.out` or `*.log`)
 *   File names not in the form of filename.log or filename.out are not read, however more file extensions can be added with the option `--custom_ext`
 *	The script will not work if terse output was requested in the Gaussian job
 *  Problems may occur with Restart Gaussian jobs due to missing information in the output file.
+*  HF, DFT, MP2, semi-empirical, time dependent (TD) DFT and HF, ONIOM, and G4 calculations from Gaussian are also supported.

 #### Papers from other research groups citing GoodVibes
 * Li, Y.; Du, S. *RSC Adv.* **2016**, *6*, 84177-84186 [**DOI:** 10.1039/C6RA16321A](http://dx.doi.org/10.1039/C6RA16321A)